CartoDB/documentation/app/content/cloud-native-workspace/connections/creating-a-connection.md

 ![Successful connection](/img/cloud-native-workspace/connections/the_connections_successful.png)

-Once your connection is created, you can create maps using datasets from your data warehouse (navigating to the *Maps* module) or you can create Tilesets (navigating to the *Tilesets* module).
+Once your connection is created, you can create maps using datasets from your data warehouse (navigating to the  *Data Explorer* ) or you can create maps using local files or datasets from your data warehouse (navigating to the *Maps* module).

 In the next sections we show how to configure connections to the supported datasources.